 For such reasons, you can see why color is culturally sensitive and something to be handled with care when including them in a multilingual site, in translating marketing campaigns, and much more.
 Though you don’t mean to, you can very easily damage your brand reputation by failing to localize a color that is offensive to certain cultures.

 The same goes for images.
 Localizing graphics and images means creating an image that is culturally sensitive to your chosen target market(s) and also conveys the message of your brand.
 Not the most simple task- but is possible with the right translation services company that is experienced in localizing your content properly.

 Flags Are Not Languages!

 A common assumption is that flags can be used to represent languages.
-The problem is that those flags represent countries and regions, and within each country a variety of languages are spoken, some countries have multiple official languages!
-Imagine how online shoppers in Mexico would feel then, upon seeing the flag of Spain being used to represent the Spanish language- they may think that the site sells only to Spain and not Mexico!
+The problem is that those flags represent countries and regions, and within each country, a variety of languages are spoken, some countries have multiple official languages!
+Imagine how online shoppers in Mexico would feel then, upon seeing the flag of Spain being used to representing the Spanish language- they may think that the site sells only to Spain and not Mexico!

-To clarify this point, the Spanish language is spoken in Argentina, Colombia, Peru and Venezuela.
+To clarify this point, the Spanish language is spoken in Argentina, Colombia, Peru, and Venezuela.
 Within the United States, there are also a sizable number of Spanish speakers.
-You can see now, that using the Spanish flag is not a wise choice for Spanish speaking customers living outside of Spain.
+You can see now, that using the Spanish flag is not a wise choice for Spanish-speaking customers living outside of Spain.
 Doing so would be a failure to localize!